SommerEngineering/CubicNoise/README.md

 # Acknowledgments
 I thank Job Talle for his cubic noise algorithm.
 In [his article](https://jobtalle.com/cubic_noise.html) you can read more about the algorithm and its properties.
 My implementation is based on [the implementation of Job](https://github.com/jobtalle/CubicNoise).

+# Citation
+The library can also be cited in scientific works, for example as follows:

+*Sommer, Thorsten (2020): NoiseEngine.
+Github: https://github.com/SommerEngineering/NoiseEngine, DOI: [doi.org/10.5281/zenodo.3605398](https://doi.org/10.5281/zenodo.3605398)*

 # License
 This library uses the BSD 3-clause license.